microsoft/qlib/examples/benchmarks/ALSTM/README.md

   [https://www.ijcai.org/Proceedings/2017/0366.pdf](https://www.ijcai.org/Proceedings/2017/0366.pdf)

-- NOTE: Current version is just a simplified version of ALSTM.
-It is a LSTM with attention.
+- NOTE: Current version of implementation is just a simplified version of ALSTM.
+It is an LSTM with attention.